About This Page

 The issue remains controversial, though subsequent research has tended to favor Freeman's position.
 Freeman's supporters point out that Mead knew little of the Samoan language when she did her research, conducting interviews through a translator.
 She didn't remain in Samoa long enough to become truly familiar with the culture, and she relied on information from a relatively small group of young women.

 Mead's later ethnographic work, from the 1930s, has also been criticized for having factual errors.
-She claimed that the Mountain Arapesh, a tribe of New Guinea yam gardeners, were pacifists, having no knowledge of the concept of war.
-Other researchers contend that the opposite is true that approximately half the adult male Arapesh had killed people in battle.
+For instance, she claimed that the Mountain Arapesh, a tribe of New Guinea yam gardeners, were pacifists, having no knowledge of the concept of war.
+Other researchers contend that the opposite is true — that approximately half the adult male Arapesh had killed people in battle.

 Links and References